-13. Based on the screening process, it is the Council's opinion that the Biodiversity Net Gain SPD does not require a Strategic Environmental Assessment under the SEA regulations or an appropriate assessment under the Habitats Regulations.
-This is because there will be no negative significant environmental, social or economic effects arising from its implementation, as it seeks only to expand upon and provide guidance for the effective and consistent implementation of Local Plan policies.
+12. Based on the screening process, it is the Council's opinion that the Planning Obligations SPD does not require a Strategic Environmental Assessment under the SEA regulations or an appropriate assessment under the Habitats Regulations.
+This is because there will be no significant environmental, social or economic effects arising from its implementation, as it seeks only to expand upon and provide guidance for the effective and consistent implementation of Local Plan policies.